 4) Sponsors and promotion of products and businesses through VegfestUK

-We are only accepting adverts and sponsorship for 100% vegan products.
-By ‘100%’ we mean in terms of products and marketing for the brand, not the individuals who own or work within the business.
+We are only accepting adverts and sponsorship for vegan products.
+By ‘vegan’ we mean in terms of products and marketing for the brand, not the individuals who own or work within the business.
 We give our sponsors extensive marketing and only wish to promote vegan options rather than anything less.
-We are very grateful for the support we have received over the years from non-vegan businesses but for 2018, we will continue to promote only vegan options.

 We also cannot accept speakers at VegfestUK events who are regularly disrespectful to other activists in public.
 We support polite, constructive, respectful critique, but not personal attacks, disrespectful comments, or rude and discourteous language towards other activists.